All Midland College policies are available online. Please note, the Midland College Policy Manual is hosted on an external server.

 - Does not violate local, state, or federal laws or Midland College policies and procedures.

-The distributor shall clean the area around which the literature was distributed of any literature that was discarded or leftover.
+The distributor shall clean the area around which the literature was distributed of any materials that were discarded or leftover.

 Posting of Signs